Patient Cooperation Committee The 1st Patient Organization Advisory Board

 4. Exchange of opinions on the theme of the Patient Organization Seminar

-The advisors were asked for their opinions on the theme of the annual patient group seminar held by the Pharmaceutical Manufacturers Association of Japan (PMAJ).
-At the beginning of the meeting, Mr. Kijima, Chairperson of the Committee, explained that the TF of the Patients' Group Seminar considers the following themes as candidates for the first part: employment of cancer patients in school, recruitment of patients with rare diseases for clinical trials, etc. and the second part: utilization of big data and real world data (RWD), iPS cells, genomic medicine, new medical technologies, and utilization of AI in medicine, etc. The second part of the meeting was devoted to big data, real world data (RWD), iPS cells, genomic medicine, new medical technologies, and the use of AI in medicine.
+The JPMA asked the advisors for their opinions on the theme of the annual patient group seminar.
+Chairperson Kijima explained at the beginning of the meeting that the TF of the Patient Group Seminar considers the following themes as candidates for the first part: employment of cancer patients in school, recruitment of patients with rare diseases for clinical trials, etc., and the second part: utilization of big data and real world data (RWD), iPS cells, genomic medicine, new medical technologies, and utilization of AI in medicine, etc. He then gave his opinions on these themes.
+The second part of the meeting was devoted to big data, real world data (RWD), iPS cells, genomic medicine, new medical technologies, and the use of AI in medicine.

 Comments from Advisors

-- There are few opportunities to reflect the opinions of patients and their families.
+• There are not enough opportunities to reflect the opinions of patients and their families.

-- Although there is an increase in the number of consultations regarding school enrollment and employment, it may be difficult for the Pharmaceutical Manufacturers Association to take up this issue.
+• Although there is an increase in the number of consultations regarding school enrollment and employment, it may be difficult for the JPMA to take up these issues.

-- We believe it is necessary to develop leaders who can properly express their opinions to various committees and governments.
+• I think it is necessary to develop leaders who can properly express their opinions to various committees and government agencies.
 I would like you to cover topics related to the development of such leaders.

-- We would like you to include topics such as the Personal Information Protection Law, which patient groups need to be aware of in order to respond to such issues.
+• We would like you to include topics that patient groups need to know about in order to respond to such issues as the Personal Information Protection Law.

 Closing Remarks

-Finally, Mr. Tokuo Tanaka, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), gave closing remarks.
+Finally, Mr. Tokuo Tanaka, Executive Director of JPMA, gave closing remarks.

 We have asked five advisors, including two new members this year, and I think we are off to a good start.
 I think it is important for this committee to listen to the opinions of patients.
 I would like to ask for your continued support over the next two years," he concluded, closing the first meeting of the Patient Organization Advisory Board.